rbowen/presentations/raising_bar_presentations/slides.md

 ???

-This is Damian Conway, who is probably the best presenter I've ever attended.
+This is Damian Conway, who is one of the top 5 presenters I've ever attended.
 It has probably been 20 years since I last saw him on stage, and I still remember his presentations.
 The first time I saw him speak, I determined that I wanted to be as good as him.
 Still not there yet.